-Earnest Winston on Being a First-Year Superintendent During the Coronavirus Crisis
+Earnest Winston: Being a First-Year Superintendent During COVID Crisis

 “One teacher is having ‘Chat and Chew’ Zoom meetings; the teacher is available during lunch to discuss whatever is going on with the students. [...]
 Some teachers are having Instagram live sessions to help students with their time management, with issues such as mental health, and on the importance of exercise and communication. [...]
 One teacher sent a personalized letter to all of her nearly one hundred and thirty students encouraging them to stay engaged.”